jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Ruling philospophy: is a civilization’s chosen philosophy.
 One that all factions agree on.
 Like the “Divine Rights of Kings” derived from Christian theology used in royalist Europe, “Marxist-Leninism” of the Soviet Union, or the combination of “red / blue” philosophies of our philosophy today.

-Rule book: the largely unspoken etiquette, workplace, and social rules that govern everyday life.
+Rule book: the written and unwritten etiquette, workplace, and legal rules that govern everyday life.
 The rule book is interpreted from the ruling philosophy.

 Technology: a catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.